Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Proofs

 \subsubsection{\underline{Converse}}

-The converse proof is similar to that of Theorem \ref{TM:WTBC_capacity} (i.e., for the SD-WTBC) given in Section \ref{SUBSUBSEC:WTBC_converse_proof}.
-Namely, we use the converse argument of the coding theorem for the analogous PD-GPBC with an informed receiver \cite[Theorem 3]{Steinberg_Degraded_BC_State2005} and invoke Proposition \ref{PROP:WTGPBC_codes_relations} to relate it to the considered PD-WTBC.
+The converse proof is similar to that of Theorem~\ref{TM:WTBC_capacity} (for the SD-WTBC) given in Section~\ref{SUBSUBSEC:WTBC_converse_proof}.
+Namely, we use the converse proof of the coding theorem for the analogous PD-GPBC with an informed receiver~\cite[Theorem 3]{Steinberg_Degraded_BC_State2005} and invoke Proposition~\ref{PROP:WTGPBC_codes_relations} to relate it to the considered PD-WTBC.
 To avoid repetitiveness, we only outline that main steps of the derivation.